I can remember the small plastic orange bowls into which my mother used to serve beet salad. She kept her beet salad recipe simple.

 Mr. Okra makes a stop in Mid City, New Orleans, LA very near the end of 2008.

 Luckily, beets have been a staple in my family, since childhood.
-So, my mother managed to provide us with a healthy diet, though we were poor.
+My mother managed to provide us with a healthy diet, though we were poor.

-It always amazes, when after all these years, we are finding out today the nutritional value of foods that our parents and grandparents used to prepare.
-My mother, and her mother must have known that beets were good for you.
+It always amazes me, that after all these years, today we are finding the nutritional value of foods that our parents and grandparents used to prepare.
+My mother and her mother must have known that beets were good for us.

 For example, the seeds used today to extract most oils are genetically modified, to produce more oil.
 Then toxic chemicals are added to extend shelf life and enhance the taste.
-In the old days it was safe to consume foods that we try to stay clear from today.
-That’s because food wasn’t being as mass produced and manufactured, as it is today.
+In the old days, it was safe to consume foods that we try to stay clear from today.
+That’s because the food wasn’t being as mass-produced and manufactured, as it is today.